orangecoding/fredy/README.md

 ## Create & run a container

-Put your config.json to `/path/to/your/conf/`
+Put your config.json into a path of your choice, such as `/path/to/your/conf/`.

 Example: `docker create --name fredy -v /path/to/your/conf/:/conf -p 9998:9998 fredy/fredy`

 ## Logs

-You can browse the logs with  `docker logs fredy -f`
+You can browse the logs with  `docker logs fredy -f`.